kamieliz/IngressLink-Demo/README.md

 ### Section 5: Create an IngressLink Resource

-1. Add the virtual server address to the BIG-IP to ingresslink yaml file
+1. Update the `virtualServerAddress` parameter in the ingresslink.yaml resource.
+This IP address will be used to configure the BIG-IP device.
+It will be used to accept traffic and load balance it among the NGINX Ingress Controller pods.

 ```other
 nano ingresslink.yaml